spectrocloud/librarium/content/docs/04-clusters/3-cluster-management/12-palette-webctl.md

 <InfoBox>

-While creating EKS clusters with a **Private** endpoint, adding a proxy pack is mandatory for establishing Palette Webctl.
+While creating EKS clusters with a **Private** endpoint, adding a proxy pack is mandatory for establishing Palette Web kubectl connectivity.

 </InfoBox>